Is It Safe To Eat Pizza Left Out Overnight In The Box?

 Your microwave doesn’t do anything special in the way of killing bacteria.
 It’s the heat that it produces that does the bacterial killing.
 As I just mentioned, however, merely reheating your left-out pizza doesn’t guarantee that it will kill every bacteria responsible for food poisoning.

 For example, Staphylococcus aureus would take a prolonged heat of 375°F (190°C) or more for 30 minutes to kill the bacterium completely.
-If you were able to reach those kinds of temperatures for that duration of time in your microwave, that would surely render your pizza burnt as a crisp.
+If you were able to reach those kinds of temperatures for that duration of time in your microwave, that would surely render your pizza burnt to a crisp.

 So, I suppose if you are really into eating charcoal, then go for it, but otherwise, just throw out the pizza.